 Hypothesis 1: Psychological mobility has a positive effect on physical mobility.
-High-stress levels harns career and job satisfaction.
-Hypothesis 2:

-Physical mobility harms career satisfaction, and Hypothesis 3: Physical mobility harms job satisfaction.
-Hypothesis 4: Psychological mobility has a positive effect on career satisfaction, and Hypothesis 5: Psychological mobility has a positive effect on job satisfaction.
+High stress levels have a negative impact on career and job satisfaction.
+Hypothesis 2: Physical mobility has negative effect on career satisfaction, and Hypothesis 3: Physical mobility has negative effect on job satisfaction.
+Hypothesis 4: Psychological mobility has positive effect on career satisfaction, and Hypothesis 5: Psychological mobility has positive effect on job satisfaction.